 A multi-faceted, self-consistent model is required to make a complete evaluation of the interactions between the edge-plasma and the liquid walls.
 We have made substantial progress in developing components of this general model and in using these components for initial evaluation of some of the critical issues.
-The progress is summarized below and presented in more detail in the APEX Interim Report [1] for the following areas: 2-D fluid transport simulations of properties of the hydrogenic edge plasma; 2-D fluid transport simulations of impurity penetration to the core region arising from evaporating Flibe and Li-based walls; 1 1/2-D kinetic and 2-D fluid transport calculations of evaporated and sputtered impurities from liquid divertor plates; 2-D simulations of intense power deposition to a lithium divertor plate during a disruption; 1 1/2-D plasma core transport modelling, beginning simulations of the behavior of small liquid samples in the PISCES plasma divertor simulator and the DIII-D tokamak.
+The progress is summarized below and presented in more detail in Ref.
+[1] for the following areas: two-dimensional fluid transport simulations of properties of the hydrogenic edge plasma; two-dimensional fluid transport simulations of impurity penetration to the core region arising from evaporating Flibe and Li-based walls; one-and-a-half-dimensional kinetic and two-dimensional fluid transport calculations of evaporated and sputtered impurities from liquid divertor plates; two-dimensional simulations of intense power deposition to a lithium divertor plate during a disruption; one-and-a-halfdimensional plasma core transport modeling, beginning simulations of the behavior of small liquid samples in the PISCES plasma divertor simulator and the DIII-D tokamak.